noahhefner/papernote/README.md

 ## Notes Homepage

 Landing page for browsing your notes.
 Hovering over a note title in the list shows a preview to the right.
 Quick actions (delete, fullscreen, edit) also appear next to the note title.
+Search bar allows searching for a note by title.

 ![notes](/screenshots/notes-view.png)